cableray/hipster_album_cover/README.md

 ## Testing

 Add your specs in <tt>spec</tt>; just require <tt>spec_helper.rb</tt> to pre-configure the test environment.
-A number of samples are provided (including a sample model, which can be removed).
  To run the specs:

     bundle exec rake spec